 TOMRA’s sensor-based ore sorting can contribute to circular economy practices at the mine site level through a proactive management of mining waste dumps and by extending the lifetime of their operation.
 This technology can recover valuable ore even from sub-economic deposits or dumps, turning marginal waste into value, adding to its significant impact on the sustainability and profitability of the mine.

-This was the experience of Engineering and project management company P2E Consulting, which commissioned a TOMRA X-Ray Transmission sorter to replace an existing drum Dense Media Separation (DMS) plant at Eastern Chrome mines in South Africa: “The TOMRA XRT sorter is used to upgrade Under Value (UV) material with a head grade of 20% to 28%, to produce a saleable product at a minimum grade of 38% Cr2O3.
-It does this efficiently and at a low Cost of Production (COP), with achieving grades in excess of 40% Cr2O3 and mass recoveries of 25 to 30% from scalped waste resulting in Chrome-in-tails as low as 12%.
-There was no water usage at all and we didn’t need to spend on expensive reagents, so that we are producing Small Lumpy product for approximately 50% of the cost compared to a DMS plant.”
+This was the experience of the engineering and project management company P2E Consulting, which commissioned a TOMRA X-Ray Transmission sorter to replace an existing drum Dense Media Separation (DMS) plant at Eastern Chrome mines in South Africa (Figure 1).
+“The TOMRA XRT sorter is used to upgrade Under Value (UV) material with a head grade of 20 to 28 %, to produce a saleable product at a minimum grade of 38 % Cr2O3.
+It does this efficiently and at a low Cost of Production (COP), with achieving grades in excess of 40 % Cr2O3 and mass recoveries of 25 to 30 % from scalped waste resulting in Chrome-in-tails as low as 12 %.
+There was no water usage at all and we didn’t need to spend on expensive reagents, so that we are producing small lumpy product for approximately 50 % of the cost compared to a DMS plant.”

 TOMRA Sorting Mining